 The Church of St Mary the Virgin, Park Street, Devizes, dates from the Norman times and is one of the most important buildings in the town, with the church tower a particular landmark.
 The building is listed Grade I, putting it amongst the top 2.5% of listed buildings in the country.

 After long consultations between Chedburn Codd - the St Mary’s Church Architect - and Wiltshire Conservation, Historic England, Wiltshire Diocesan DAC and other consultees, we have arrived at a design for the new build that seems to be acceptable to all parties.
 For a PDF of plan view of the proposed external build click on link.
-As part of the regeneraton we will provide disabled access to all entry doors via the south entrance.
-The west approach having to steep a gradient.
+As part of the regeneraton we will provide disabled access to all entry doors via the south entrance, as the west approach has too steep a gradient.
 The Grade 2 gates will be refurbished, subject to the relevant approvals and permissions, to ensure a welcoming appearance to the facility.

 While the facilities that this new design provides are not as wide ranging as the original cloister concept, we do feel they would support the new uses envisaged for the church.